-Unregulated providers – good luck with them, your on your own.
+Unregulated providers – good luck with them, you’re largely on your own.
 Although some of the Guru Cops in BiG will help you avoid scams and scammers.

 As you can see you’re spoilt for choice with the huge number of people and players who offer financial information and advice.